-Within the DR-43442017 and DR-43532018 impacted counties, 5860 percent of the population is white, followed by 1314 percent are Asian, and 15 percent are Some Other Race Alone.
-The impacted areas cover both rural counties and the most populous county in the state (Los Angeles).
-Los Angeles County has the most racial diversity across categories compared to the other race alone.
-Most Impacted and Distressed areas.
-Butte, Shasta, Sonoma, and Ventura Counties are MID areas and the all have a white population is predominantly White; 71over 75 percent in Sonoma County and 77, compared to 51 percent in VenturaLos Angeles County.
+Within the DR-4344 and DR-4353 impacted counties, 58 percent of the population is white, followed by 13 percent Asian, and 15 percent Some other race alone.
+Sonoma and Ventura Counties are MID areas and the population is predominantly White; 71 percent in Sonoma County and 77 percent in Ventura County.
 12 percent of Sonoma County's population identified as Some other race, and 7 percent of Ventura's population identified as Asian alone.